-Most adult cells can only divide to produce other cells of the same type – for example, skin cells can only make other skin cells, and blood cells can only make other blood cells.
+Most adult cells can only divide to produce other cells of the same type – for example, skin cells can only make other skin cells.
 In contrast, embryonic stem cells are ‘pluripotent’, i.e. able to give rise to all the different kinds of cell that make up the human body.
-However, researchers are now able to reprogramme ordinary adult cells to create so-called induced pluripotent stem (iPS) cells.
-Like embryonic stem cells, iPS cells are able to generate any kind of cell; as such, they offer researchers a good supply of different kinds of human cell that can be used in research and drug development.
+However, researchers are now able to reprogram adult cells such as blood or skin cells, to create induced pluripotent stem cells (iPSCs).
+Like embryonic stem cells, iPSCs are able to generate any kind of cell; as such, they offer researchers a good supply of different kinds of human cell types which can be used in research and drug development.

 When EBiSC began, iPSCs were still a relatively new technology.
 Although many human iPSC lines had been created, their quality varied enormously and few were accompanied by sufficient background data such as consent information and confirmation of cell line identity.
 Furthermore, access to many lines was tightly restricted, meaning demand for good quality iPSCs vastly outstripped supply.

 EBiSC, a non-profit biobank, now provides the global science community with over 800 cell lines derived from patients diagnosed with neurodegenerative, cardiovascular and eye diseases, diabetes, and muscular dystrophies, as well as healthy donors.
 The cell lines were created and deposited in the EBiSC catalogue by iPSC centres across Europe including a number of other large iPSC research projects (such as the IMI project StemBANCC).
 Moreover, the project established standardised solutions for the expansion and differentiation of cells, whilst development of a robust quality control (QC) regime means that cell lines from EBiSC contribute to improving the reliability of research results.
 This is important when one considers that all too often, researchers are unable to replicate the results of each other’s experiments.